 Do Not Disturb

-Tip your rice into a thick bottomed pot, and put the kettle on.
+Tip your rice into a thick bottomed pot and put the kettle on.
 Measure out your required amount of water, and tip this into the pot too.
-Bring it up to a nice rolling boil, and stir.
+Bring it up to a nice rolling boil and stir.
 Don't forget to scrape the bottom to prevent any rice from sticking.
 Cover the pot and turn the heat down.
-Leave it for 7 minutes (more like 8 mins if you are cooking more than 4 portions).
-Don't be tempted to lift the lid any earlier—the steam is doing its thing under there and doesn't like to be disturbed!
+Leave it for 7-8 minutes.
+Don’t be tempted to lift the lid any earlier—the steam is doing its thing under there and doesn't like to be disturbed!

 Put It to the Test